 2. Compare different fuel card programs.

 There's a multitude of fuel card programs available, each with its own set of features, benefits, and potential drawbacks.
-Research and compare the pros and cons of different fuel cards and providers.
+Research and compare the pros and cons of each provider to find the best fuel card.
 Be sure to look at not just the discounts offered but also the fees, card acceptance, the number of gas stations in the network, the type and quality of data provided in the reports, customer service, and security features.

 3. Pay attention to fees.